compsocialscience/summer-institute/2022/korea/apply.md

 Inquiries can be sent to sicss.korea@gmail.com.

+## Online Information Session for Prospective Participants

+Lanu Kim (KAIST) and Jae Yeon Kim (KDIS) will hold an online information session for prospective participants.
+You can join us via [this zoom link](https://us02web.zoom.us/j/85809514390?pwd=VHpjSmRGSFAzM1hoVWxXTGZPNTBzdz09) on March 4, 2022 12:00 PM (KST).
+Also, please RVSP to participate this event via [this Google form](https://forms.gle/oggB7vJY8CCeTvkF8) by March 1, 2022.

 ## Application Frequently Asked Questions

 #### Can I apply to more than one Summer Institute location?